 Historically, sampling of fish in Silver Bow Creek has been very limited because of the extremely harsh environment and the perceived absence of fish.
 In 2002, Montana Fish, Wildlife and Parks (FWP), Montana Department of Environmental Quality (DEQ), and the Montana Natural Resource Damage Program (NRDP) believed it was important to initiate fish sampling because of the potential for improved water quality associated with remediation and restoration activities of the Streamside Tailings Operable Unit (SSTOU) in Silver Bow Creek.
 Presumably, improved water quality resulting from tailings removal along Silver Bow Creek will provide conditions that will allow fish to survive and complete life-history cycles to sustain a fishery.
 Fish Sampling began in 2002 to monitor and document fish response to ongoing remediation activities.
-The sampling effort was expanded by adding new electrofishing sections during 2005 to provide better understanding of observed fishery trends from the first three years of sampling (2002, 2003, and 2004).
+The sampling effort was expanded by adding new electrofishing sections during 2005 and 2008 to provide better understanding of fishery trends observed during previous sampling years.